doceree/samples/angular-module/README.md

-## import the doceree module
+## Import the doceree module
 	<script src="https://servedbydoceree.doceree.com/resources/p/doceree-header.min.js"></script>

-## inject the doceree module your app module
+## Inject the doceree module your app module
 	var app = angular.module('myApp', ['doceree-header'])

 ## Use $doceree service in the controller and its method setUser and deleteUser for login/logout.